Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 Scenario Example # Teams desktop client (Teams.exe) is an Unenlightened App but you can still add it to the Protected Apps section of your WIP policy to enforce protection on the app as a User will be using Teams for corporate communication purposes only and the data involved will also be corporate.

-If however, an Unenlightened app may work with both personal and corporate data, in such a scenario, if the app is added to the Protected Apps section of your WIP policy, either the app functionality might get affected or you will hamper the user experience.
-In such cases, it is advisable to add such apps to the Exempt Apps section instead, so that the app can continue to work with both personal and corporate data.
-In this scenario, you essentially trade-off security for user experience.
+If an Unenlightened app may work with personal and corporate data, in such a scenario, if the app is added to the Protected Apps section of your WIP policy, either the app functionality might get affected or you will hamper the user experience.
+In such cases, it is advisable to add such apps to the Exempt Apps section instead so that the app can continue working with personal and corporate data.
+In this scenario, you essentially trade off security for user experience.

 Scenario Example # Adobe Acrobat Reader is an Unenlightened application that helps to view PDF files.
 A user can use it to view personal PDF files as well as corporate PDF files.
 If you add this Unenlightened application to the Protected Apps section of your WIP policy, the application will enforce protection (encrypt file) even when a user opens a personal PDF file, which is undesirable.
-As such you should be adding this kind of app to the Exempt Apps section instead.
+As such, you should add this kind of app to the Exempt Apps section instead.

-What happens to the application on an endpoint with WIP enabled which is not in any of the policy app lists (Protected or Exempt)?
+What happens to the application on a WIP-enabled endpoint not in any policy app list (Protected or Exempt)?

 The application works fine till it is confined to working with personal data, but if it tries to access a corporate file or a corporate network resource as defined in the WIP policy, it will return an access denied error (or may give other errors based on the error handling of the app)

 Let’s consider Python as an example.
-I have two scripts – one is personal and the other is WIP protected tagged to corporate identity.
+I have two scripts—one is personal, and the other is WIP-protected and tagged to corporate identity.

 Python is not added to either Protected App or Exempt App list of the enforced WIP policy – the context of Python instance when executed is Personal.